sofmeright/DD-UI/README.md

 ## What is DD-UI?
 - Designated Driver UI is a Docker Managment Engine that puts DevOps and Encryption first.
 - DD-UI seeks to ease the adoption of Infrastructure as Code and make it less intimidating for users to encrypt their secrets and sensitive docker values.
-  - DD-UI discovers your hosts via an ansible inventory file and stores and processes a standardized compose/.env/script folder layout.
+  - DD-UI manages all configuration of hosts/groups, and docker "stacks" as Inventory as Control (IaC) files.
+They are standardized format and CI/CD compatible.
+In essense DD-UI is a Docker focused CI/CD pipeline with a UI.
-    - This means the state of your deployments is decoupled from the application and can be edited in any editor of your choice and DD-UI will automatically redeploy the app when IaC files change.
+    - The state of your deployments is decoupled from the application and can be manipulated in the editor of your choice.
+DD-UI will redeploy containers when IaC files change.
-  - DD-UI also allows you to decrypt/encrypt any IaC related file and deploy from it automatically if it exists with the decryption key.
+  - DD-UI also allows you to decrypt/encrypt any IaC related files, you can deploy containers from encrypted docker-compose.yaml if you want.
     - This is good for those who like to stream while working on their servers or want to upload their compose and env to a repo as by default they are shown censored and they can be uploaded encrypted and dd-ui can actually deploy them if they are ever cloned and placed in its watch folder.
-      - There are plans for DD-UI to connect directly to a git repository.
+      - GitRepository syncing is currently unstable but will be fixed soon, but will allow backup/restore of stack configuration with ease.
 - DD-UI seeks to bring the rewards of the DevOps mindset to those who may not have afforded them otherwise.
 - DD-UI implements much of the features of other Docker GUIs and includes some industry tools like xterm 🔥 and monaco (editor used in vscode 🎉) to ensure a rich experience for the user.
 - DD-UI is free forever, for non-commercial and home use.
 You can inquire for a commercial license.
 If you find us interesting feel free to give us a pull @ prplanit/dd-ui on the Docker Hub.
-- We currently have a functional solution for the localhost.
-We plan to support an infinite number of hosts and much of the features were planned ahead it just takes times.

 #### Thank you for your support!

 <img src="example/screenshots/DD-UI-Decrypted-Deployed.png" width="400" /><img src="example/screenshots/DD-UI-Host-Stack_Detail-Collapsed.png" width="400" />